arcusmaximus/YTSubConverter/README.md

   * Carrois Gothic SC
   * Comic Sans MS
   * Courier New
-  * Deja Vu Sans Mono
+  * DejaVu Sans Mono
   * Monotype Corsiva
+  * Roboto (YouTube default; the tool will automatically pick this if the specified font is not allowed)
   * Times New Roman
-  * Roboto (YouTube default; the tool will automatically pick this if the specified font is not allowed)
 * Bold, italic, underline
 * Primary, secondary, outline and shadow color
 * Alignment